pyflosic/fodMC/README.md

 The Python module is called fodmc.

 There are examples to make you familiar with the execution.
-You can either work at the FORTRAN level (see examples/fortran) or
+You can either work at the Fortran level (see examples/fortran) or
 use the Python interface, see examples/python.